 - Mutual Kill: With Raina when he's caught summoning the Empire to the hideout of the resistance leaders.

 - The Remnant: Leads one against the Empire, but after their defeat, is willing to betray his cause.

-- Big Bad Friend: He honestly befriends Obi-Wan, who spends a long time refusing to suspect him.
+- Big Bad Friend: He's a villain who honestly befriends Obi-Wan, who spends a long time refusing to suspect him.

 - The Butler Did It: He's been trying to poison the Queen so she won't abolish the monarchy, due to wanting to keep his life as a prestigious palace servant.

-- Everyone Has Standards: Ultimately comes clean in order to prevent Giba's plan from succeeding.
+- Everyone Has Standards: He ultimately comes clean in order to prevent Giba's takeover plan from succeeding.